In How to Make Money from your Hobby or Passion? one of the mentioned possibilities is having your own website.

-Restrict yourself also in the number of colors you use.
-One or two (consistent) colors to go along with the black or dark gray you use for the text and the white of the background.
-As you can see, for me it goes without saying to use black or dark gray on white for a good reader experience.
+Restrict yourself also in the number of colours you use.
+One or two (consistent) colours to go along with the black or dark grey you use for the text and the white of the background.
+As you can see, for me it goes without saying to use black or dark grey on white for a good reader experience.

-Sometimes you need an accent color for a button or text that really has to stand out.
-Make it harmonious with the other colors (this is a great tool to help you choose) and again: be consistent once you have chosen.
+Sometimes you need an accent colour for a button or text that really has to stand out.
+Make it harmonious with the other colours (this is a great tool to help you choose) and again: be consistent once you have chosen.

 8. Nice to have: your own favicon

 A favicon is a little icon in the address at the top of the browser.
-A wordpress website has a white on blue W as standard favicon.
+A WordPress website has a white-on-blue W as a standard favicon.
 It’s very small (16×16 pixels) and can’t have too many details.
 And it’s not an absolute necessity, but nice to have.

 Years ago I made 36 favicons to choose from as a give-away.
-If you want one, or just want some inspiration, than go to Do you want your own favicon on your website?
+If you want one or just want some inspiration, then go to Do you want your own favicon on your website?

 Put your visitor at ease with a good user experience